ypan106/videogamebench/README.md

 ## Quick Start

 ### Running Game Boy Games (Gameboy Emulator)
-We provide a simple VideoGameAgent for DOS games which you can run below:
+Once you've downloaded and placed the appropriate ROMs into the `roms/` folder (for expected names, see `src/consts.py`).
+We provide a simple VideoGameAgent for Game Boy games which you can run below:

 ```bash
 # Run with a Game Boy ROM file